 Included

-• One night in a 3-star hotel in Aguas Calientes
+• 1 night 3-star hotel in Aguas Calientes

 Not Included